xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/x86_64/index.rst

 This section is not available at this time.

-Please refer to `xCAT Documentation <https://sourceforge.net/p/xcat/wiki/XCAT_Documentation/>`_ on SourceForge for information on System X servers.
+Refer to `xCAT Documentation <https://sourceforge.net/p/xcat/wiki/XCAT_Documentation/>`_ on SourceForge for information on System X servers.